Leave the Dorm Life Behind and Rent an Apartment

 Getting your very own apartment can be exciting and scary for students who are first time renters.
 Perks to living in off-campus housing is that it can be a less expensive option compared to living in the dorm with a meal plan, your move-in and move-out dates are more flexible, you don't have late night curfews, you can have your friends visit, and if there are any problems you can speak directly with your apartment rental company.

-At Red Oak, we developed some informational tips to help make the renting process less stressful and more effective to get you in your new apartment as soon as possible.
+We have developed some informational tips to help make the renting process less stressful and more effective to get you in your new apartment as soon as possible.

 Start with your Apartment Search